-This school understands the importance of delivering an effective safeguarding curriculum which includes:

-- 1. Healthy and respectful relationships. - 2.
-Boundaries and consent. - 3.
-Stereotyping, prejudice, and equality. - 4.
-Body confidence and self-esteem, wellbeing and resilience. - 5.
-How to recognise an abusive relationship, including coercive and controlling behaviour. - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support. - 7.
-What constitutes sexual harassment and sexual violence and why these are always unacceptable. - Relevant issues will be addressed through Relationships and Sex Education for all secondary pupils and health education (for all pupils in state-funded schools) is mandatory from September 2020.
-All children should be safeguarded from potentially harmful and inappropriate online material (online bullying, sexting, child sexual exploitation (CSE), child criminal exploitation (CCE), gangs, youth-generated images, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse and antibullying
+- 1. This school understands the importance of delivering an effective safeguarding curriculum which includes: - 2.
+Healthy and respectful relationships. - 3.
+Boundaries and consent. - 4.
+Stereotyping, prejudice, and equality. - 5.
+Body confidence and self-esteem, wellbeing and resilience. - 6.
+How to recognise an abusive relationship, including coercive and controlling behaviour. - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support. - 8.
+What constitutes sexual harassment and sexual violence and why these are always unacceptable. - Relevant issues will be addressed through Relationships Education (for all primary schools) and Relationships and Sex Education for all secondary pupils and health education (for all pupils in state-funded schools) is mandatory from September 2020.
+All children should be safeguarded from potentially harmful and inappropriate online material (online bullying, sexting, child sexual exploitation (CSE), child criminal exploitation (CCE), gangs, youth-generated images, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse and anti- bullying.

-Relevant issues will be addressed through other areas of the curriculum.
+• Relevant issues will be addressed through other areas of the curriculum.
 For example, circle time, English, History, Drama, PSHE, Art and assemblies.